 No amount of colorful ribbons can make your wreath look spooky as much as raven feathers do.
 Hanging a raven feather wreath perfectly justifies the event.
 As you don’t want to set scary vibes, keep it neutral with this raven feather wreath.
 The raven feather wreath looks lovely and welcoming on the entry door.
 Creating it at home is easy as it requires average DIY skills.
-If you think you will have a hard time crafting it, simply buy one from Etsy.
+If you think you will have a hard time crafting it, simply buy one from Etsy for $60.

 Pinked felt wreath

 While choosing a wreath for Halloween, we should always bear in mind that Christmas is just around the corner.
 Therefore, your wreath should be great to go well with both events.
 Just look at this lovely red wreath created by Kim McCrary using felt paper, styrofoam wreath and pins as binding material.
 It is very easy to create and you can craft the same at home with no hassle following this procedure.

 Brighten up your front door with this crochet Halloween black cat wreath.
 All ladies in the house, who love knitting, get ready to knit this easy Halloween wreath with a cute black cat.
 Sarah of Repeatcrafterme did it very beautifully.
 She used orange yarn to knit the cover for a rubber wreath and crocheted a lovely black cat to add spooky appeal.
 She also added a little knitted-spider to inflict a not-so-spooky look.
 If you know crochet art and want to know the exact procedure of creating it, head here for the complete procedure.